 You are responsible for cleaning your own room and washing your own towels and linens.
 Laundry facilities are available in each of the residence halls.
 Bathrooms and other shared facilities are cleaned regularly by custodial staff.

-For more information on residence hall life, see the Welcome to the Residence Halls page on the UW Housing & Food Services site.
+For more information on residence hall life, see the Residence Halls Welcome Guide on the UW Housing & Food Services site.

 If you arrive before the check-in date, you must arrange for your own housing.
 See the Short-Term Housing page for a list of hotels in the University District and downtown Seattle.